-The Virtual Brain is an open-source, multi-scale, multi-modal brain simulation platform.
-In this lesson, you get introduced to brain simulation in general and to The Virtual brain in particular.
-Prof. Ritter will present the newest approaches for clinical applications of The Virtual brain - that is, for stroke, epilepsy, brain tumors and Alzheimer’s disease - and show how brain simulation can improve diagnostics, therapy and understanding of neurological disease.
+The Virtual Brain (TVB) is an open-source, multi-scale, multi-modal brain simulation platform.
+In this lesson, you get introduced to brain simulation in general and to TVB in particular.
+This lesson also presents the newest approaches for clinical applications of TVB - that is, for stroke, epilepsy, brain tumors, and Alzheimer’s disease - and show how brain simulation can improve diagnostics, therapy, and understanding of neurological disease.

-The concept of neural masses, an application of mean field theory, is introduced as a possible surrogate for electrophysiological signals in brain simulation.
-The mathematics of neural mass models and their integration to a coupled network are explained.
-Bifurcation analysis is presented as an important technique in the understanding of non-linear systems and as a fundamental method in the design of brain simulations.
-Finally, the application of the described mathematics is demonstrated in the exploration of brain stimulation regimes.
+This lesson explains the mathematics of neural mass models and their integration to a coupled network.
+You will also learn about bifurcation analysis, an important technique in the understanding of non-linear systems and as a fundamental method in the design of brain simulations.
+Lastly, the application of the described mathematics is demonstrated in the exploration of brain stimulation regimes.

-The simulation of the virtual epileptic patient is presented as an example of advanced brain simulation as a translational approach to deliver improved results in clinics.
-The fundamentals of epilepsy are explained.
-On this basis, the concept of epilepsy simulation is developed.
+In this lesson, the simulation of a virtual epileptic patient is presented as an example of advanced brain simulation as a translational approach to deliver improved clinical results.
+You will learn about the fundamentals of epilepsy, as well as the concepts underlying epilepsy simulation.
 By using an iPython notebook, the detailed process of this approach is explained step by step.
 In the end, you are able to perform simple epilepsy simulations your own.

 This lecture presents the Graphical (GUI) and Command Line (CLI) User Interface of TVB.
 Alongside with the speakers, explore and interact with all means necessary to generate, manipulate and visualize connectivity and network dynamics.
-Speakers: Paula Popa & Mihai Andrei